-Exploratory approaches to considering the future take a slightly different approach.
-This approach is most effective when used to consider and strategize responses to uncertainties.
+Exploratory approaches to considering the future uses a slightly different technique.
+The Exploratory Scenario Planning approach is most effective when used to consider and strategize responses to uncertainties.
 Rather than selecting a preferred scenario and developing a plan to achieve that particular future, this approach explores how a community may need to adapt and manage different outcomes for a variety of scenarios.
 The use of exploratory scenarios is being applied across the West in water departments wanting to think strategically about water, growth, and climate change.